 |The spacious, comfortable living room overlooking the pool.|

 Hovering in our minds, knowing the above trip to the US is definitely on the itinerary, we’ve been considering possible plans when we’ll leave the US, no later than August 1, 2017.
 Serendipity.
 Safari luck.
 It all comes into play during our world journey.

-Whether its good luck or fortuitous, we always grateful for the opportunities as they enter our lives.
-In part, we always feel we play a role in “safari luck” in that our assertiveness and determination play a role in “being in the right place at the right time.”
+Whether it’s good luck or fortuitous, we always grateful for the opportunities as they enter our lives. n part, we always feel we play a role in “safari luck” in that our assertiveness and determination play a role in “being in the right place at the right time.”

 |Most likely, we won’t use this formal dining room, instead dining outdoors or at the granite kitchen counter as shown in this photo.
 The property also includes an outdoor kitchen.|

-Thus is the case of our newly booked vacation home with a deposit paid this morning for August 1, 2017 though October 31, 2017 (the day of our five year travel anniversary).
+Thus, is the case of our newly booked vacation home with a deposit paid this morning for August 1, 2017, through October 31, 2017 (the day of our five year travel anniversary).
 We’re renting an exquisite house in Costa Rica, on our way to South America from the US.

 Later, they invited us to their breathtaking home, located in a former botanical garden, for “movie night” in their outdoor “screening room” in a separate building on their grounds established as a technologically advanced movie theatre.

 On another occasion, they invited us to dinner at their home when sister Julie was visiting and we had another enjoyable evening with Bev and Sam.
 After we left Kauai, we’ve stayed in touch by email occasionally sharing tidbits about our lives and travels.